-To lower your risk of heart disease or to manage your existing disease, try these tips in preparing meals.
+To lower your risk of heart disease or to manage your existing disease, try these tips for preparing meals.

 Limit Saturated and Trans Fat